h-griffin/datingapp/README.md

 - test
     - send messages on chrome and safari
     - enter group, exit group to about page
+    - `"dateRead":"2021-07-16T15:13:58.749441"`

 ## dealing with UTC date formats
+- inspect messages in network tab
+    - network tab, filter by websocket (WS)
+    - refresh
+    - select messages
+    - expand {type}
+    - view properties (time stamps)

+    - add UTC time so client browser will display local time

+- message sent = datetime.now ( update to UtcNow)
+    - message cs
+    - message repository

+- automapper
+    - use auto mapper to tell client
+    - use spicify kind so that mapper will pass Z to the end of the time so browser knwos it is UTC
+    - `"dateRead":"2021-07-16T15:13:58.749441Z"`

+## notifying users when they receive a message
 -